ma8u/physgl/readme.txt

 should be able to see a “Run” button under the code editor.

-Into the editor, type this single line
+Into the code editor, type this single line

 draw_sphere(<0,0,0>,15,"red")

 then click the “run” button.
 You should see a red sphere appear at the center of the screen (x=0, y=0, z=0) with a radius of 15 pixels.
 If you change the